SiddharthaChowdhury/react-redux-rxjs-router/README.md

 ### Given EXAMPLE

-This boilerplate is bundled with a simple example of - "button click and display change" and not "Hello World!" example, as would be fairly simple for this kind of setup.
-There was a need of putting an examples which uses the underlying concepts of reactive programming using [**React - Redux**](https://redux.js.org/basics/usagewithreact) and [**redux-observable**](https://redux-observable.js.org) THE - "Action, Epic, Selecor, Reducer".
+This boilerplate is bundled with a simple example of - "button click and display change" and not "Hello World!" example, as would be quite simple for this kind of setup.
+There was a need of putting an examples which uses the underlying concepts of reactive programming using [**React - Redux**](https://redux.js.org/basics/usagewithreact) and [**redux-observable**](https://redux-observable.js.org) THE - "Action, Epic, Selector, Reducer".

 ## Packages overview

-- React.js
+- React.js (16.8.4)
-- Redux (react-redux)
+- Redux (4.0.1)
+- React-redux (6.0.1)
-- redux-observable (RxJs)
+- redux-observable (1.0.0)
+- RxJs (6.4.0)
-- Typescript
+- Typescript (3.3.3)
 - Scss
-- **Webpack**: For rest of the tasks ;)
+- Webpack (4.20.2)
-- Jest (testing)
+- Jest

 ## Test